nparker2023/Python-Pairwise-Alignment-With-BioMart-and-RefSeq/README.md

 ## Ensembl BioMart Databases

-Step 3: After selecting a particular mart, use it to access all its corresponding Ensembl ioMart databases.
+Step 3: After selecting a particular mart, use it to access all its corresponding Ensembl BioMart databases.
 All of the available datasets can be accessed as a list and saved to a csv file.

 ```Python
 # A database represents a species